zFishStick/taxcalculator/README.md

 8. Removed all the print statements from the ```TaxCalculator``` class.
 Now the print operations are done in the specific contract classes.
 In this way, the main class looks less confusing and withouth duplicated print statements.

-9. Created the asbstract class ```IContracts``` where the common operations and variables are stored.
+9. Created the asbstract class ```Contracts``` where the common operations and variables are stored.
 In this way, we reduce the duplication of code and the number of variables in each contract class.